ByAUJay

 The moving parts of latency (and what they cost)

-- User signing time (device or edge HSM)
+- User Signing Time (Device or Edge HSM)

-- Aggregation and (optional) verification at the collector/aggregator
+3) Aggregation and (optional) verification at the collector/aggregator

-- Settlement and finality
+5) Settlement and Finality

 Concrete latency budgets you can plan for